-However your kids are “doing” school this year — whether they’re attending in-person, opting into distance-learning, homeschooling, working in a pod, heading to daycare, whatever — they’re going to need some different stuff from pre-Covid years past.
+However your kids are “doing” school this year — whether they’re attending in-person, opting into some form of distance-learning, homeschooling, working in a pod, heading to daycare, whatever — they’re likely still going to need some different stuff from pre-Covid years past.

 Kids Face Masks

-Whether your little one will go to school full- or part-time, his or her school uniform will look a whole lot different this year.
-In an effort to stop the spread of COVID-19, most public schools will require children over a certain age to mask up for in-person learning.
+Whether your little one will go to school full- or part-time, his or her school uniform will need to include a face mask (or ten).
 Parents, you’ll need to stash up on masks that your kiddos will actually want to wear.

 We wrote a comprehensive guide to masks, which includes a roundup of our faves for both kids and adults.
 But here are some of the standouts for children.
 They stay on, they’re comfortable, and they’ve got fun kid-friendly prints.